 What some consumers might not know is that most California lemon law claims never go to trial.
 A good lemon attorney will work to settle the matter with the manufacturer directly.
 As stated above, the manufacturer would be liable for all court fees if they lost the case.
 If your defective vehicle is clearly a lemon, the manufacturer will likely choose to avoid the costly lemon law litigation process and settle out of court.

 What is the Better Option for California Lemon Law?

 Lemon law litigation is ALWAYS a better option than arbitration.

 What many consumers might not realize about arbitration is that the arbitrators are paid by the manufacturer.
 This means they may or may not be biased in their decision.

 Think about it like this: Say you’re playing a game of baseball – only all the umpires are being paid by the other team.
-Do you think they would call a fair game?
+Do you think they would call it a fair game?
 Probably not.
-A similar concept applies in arbitration.
+A similar concept applies in lemon law arbitration.

 Some automakers – like Tesla – slip forced arbitration clauses into their purchase orders.
 Tesla’s arbitration terms state that if any defects aren’t resolved within 60 days, disputes will be handled with Tesla and a single arbitrator, not with a judge and jury.
 Fortunately, these clauses have a 30-day opt-out window.